Bug Chasers: The men who long to be HIV+: Reactions

 A writer for The BMJ repeated claims that the Rolling Stone article was sensational.

 In response to the article, the director of the AIDS Project Los Angeles said their organization had not observed bugchasing, and that the story seemed like an Internet Phenomenon or an urban legend.

 The Drudge Report was a conservative news source which cited Rolling Stone and repeated the claim that large numbers of gay men sought out HIV infection.
 Other right-wing commentators took the Drudge Report's claims as further validation that the claim was worth sharing, even as other fact checking processes challenged the original Rolling Stone article.
 Various commentators remarked on the Drudge Report's sharing of the story.

 Gay commentator Dan Savage rejected the story as failing fact-checking.
 Rolling Stone reported that there were 40,000 HIV infections in the United States every year with 10,000 of those due to bug chasing.
 Savage compared that with Centers for Disease Control and Prevention reports which confirmed that count of annual infections, but said that gay men only accounted for about 40 percent of those, so a portion of gay men could not cause as many infections as claimed.
 Savage recognized that gay male HIV infection rates are high, but said that the reason is simple promiscuity.
 Savage dismissed bug chasing as an insignificant and rare fringe behavior of mentally disturbed men.

 The Traditional Values Coalition published an article titled "25% of Homosexual Males Seek to be Infected with HIV", referencing the Rolling Stone.
 In their article, they called for congress to halt funding to AIDS prevention organizations such as the Stop AIDS Project, claiming that money to such groups ultimately encourages risky behaviors and raises infection rates.

 A member of the National Association of Lesbian and Gay Addiction Professionals said that the point of the article was to make sensational accusations against the gay community for the purpose of attracting readers to the magazine.

 Research

 Various research articles have presented "Bug Chasers: The men who long to be HIV+" as describing bugchasing as an alleged serious public health issue and significant source of HIV transmission.

+Dean, Tim.
+Raw: PrEP, Pedagogy, and the Politics of Barebacking New York: New York University Press, 2019.

+___.Unlimited Intimacy: Reflections on the Subculture of Barebacking.
+Chicago: University of Chicago Press, 2009.

+Shernoff, Michael.
+Without Condoms: Unprotected Sex, Gay Men, and Barebacking.
+New York: Routledge, 2006.